mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 .. code-block:: text

     "enabled": [
-        "scalar_rgb", "scalar_spectral", "cuda_ad_rgb", "llvm_ad_rgb"
+        "scalar_rgb", "scalar_spectral", "cuda_ad_rgb", "llvm_ad_rgb", "llvm_ad_spectral"
     ],

 The default file specifies two scalar variants that you may wish to extend according to your requirements and the explanations given above.
 Note that ``scalar_spectral`` can be removed, but ``scalar_rgb`` *must* currently be part of the list as some core components of Mitsuba depend on it.
+In addition, at least one ``ad``-enabled variant must also be compiled.
 If Mitsuba is launched from the command line without any specific mode parameter, the first variant of the list below will be used.